GenericMappingTools/pygmt/README.rst

 `Generic Mapping Tools (GMT) <https://github.com/GenericMappingTools/gmt>`__, a command-line program widely used in the Earth Sciences.

-We rely heavily on new features currently being implemented in GMT.
+We rely heavily on new features that have been implemented in GMT 6.0.
 In particular, a new *modern execution mode* that greatly simplifies figure creation. **These features are not available in the 5.4 version of GMT**.
-They will be part of the future 6.0 release of GMT predicted for early 2019.

 Project goals